alexa/alexa-auto-sdk/samples/android/README.md

 > **Note**: If the LLDB window isn't visible in the debug tab, select **Run** -> **Edit Configurations** -> **Debugger** and change the `Debug Type` to `Native`.

-## v2.0.0 Release Notes<a id="releasenotes"></a>
+## v2.1.0 Release Notes<a id="v210-release-notes"></a>

-#### Resolved Issues
+### Resolved Issues

-* Fixed an issue where music playback continued after logging out from the Sample App.
-* Fixed an issue where the display card and book title were not displayed for Kindle content.
-* Fixed some broken links in the documentation.
-* Fixed an issue where the MACCAndroidClient did not rediscover Media App Command and Control (MACC) compliant apps if they were unresponsive after being idle for a long period (around 30 minutes).

-#### Known Issues
-* Pressing the Pause button immediately after pressing the Next button does not advance or pause the music.
-Instead the currently-playing song continues playing.
-In addition, the play controller dialog advances to the next song details but then jumps back to the current song details.
+* Fixed an issue where pressing the **Pause** button immediately after pressing the **Next** button did not advance or pause the music.
+* Fixed an issue that required you to start the Sample App after enabling location services in order to use the location services.

+### Known Issues
+* When you click the **Cancel Login** button to cancel login in the Android Sample App, the Sample App returns a “Cancelling CBL flow” message, but CBL authentication is not cancelled.
+To cancel the login, you must restart the Sample App.
+* The GUI display of the **Navigation Favorites** setting is not consistent after you relaunch the Sample App.
+For example, if you set **Navigation Favorites** to **ON** then relaunch the Sample App, the **Navigation Favorites** setting displays as **OFF** upon relaunch.
+This is a GUI issue only; the navigation favorites setting itself persists after you relaunch the Sample App.
+* Alexa Presentation Language (APL) rendering does not support ssmlToSpeech and ssmlToText transformers.
+Therefore, some skills, like Jeopardy, will not provide the expected user experience.
-* If the microphone is in use, the Android Sample App does not disable Alexa triggers such as tap-to-talk.
+* If the microphone is in use, the Android Sample App does not disable Alexa triggers such as PTT.
 * The Android Sample App goes into listening mode when calling 911, as Alexa prompts users to say "Alexa, Cancel" to stop.
 This is due to the fact that the Android platform does not provide audio loopback to cancel out self triggers.
-See the [Loopback Detector README](../../extensions/loopback-detector/README.md) for an example of how to use the Auto SDK with the AmazonLite wakeword to cancel out self references.
+See the [Loopback Detector README](../../extensions/loopback-detector/README.md) for an example of how to use the Auto SDK with the AmazonLite wake word to cancel out self references.
-* The `AudioOutput.prepare` method implementation in `AudioOutputHandler` blocks returning until it reads the full audio attachment from the Engine on the caller's thread.
+* The `AudioOutput.prepare()` method implementation in `AudioOutputHandler` blocks returning until it reads the full audio attachment from the Engine on the caller's thread.
 It should not do this and instead should return quickly and read the attachment on a separate thread.
-* When authenticated with CBL, if network connectivity is lost while refreshing the access token, the Sample App does not automatically attempt to refresh the token when connectivity is restored, and the GUI incorrectly displays the "log in" button even though a refresh token is present.
-Restoring an authorized state requires either restarting the app or following the log in steps again with network connectivity.
+* A generic error TTS is returned when the user initiates offline contact calling before uploading contacts to the cloud on the Android Sample App with the optional Local Voice Control extension.
 * Display card rendering is not adaptable to a variety of screen sizes.
-* Particular sections of the Flash Briefing do not resume from a paused state properly.
+* Particular sections of the Flash Briefing do not resume properly from a paused state.
 Attempting to play after pause in some cases may restart the media playback.
-* The app does not implement managing inter-app audio focus, so other apps will not recognize its audio playback appropriately.
+* The Sample App does not implement managing inter-app audio focus, so other apps will not recognize its audio playback appropriately.
 * Alexa dialog playback may stop abruptly when switching between Wi-Fi and mobile data.
-* The app disconnects from AVS after remaining idle for some time and takes a while to reconnect.
+* The Sample App disconnects from AVS after remaining idle for some time and takes a while to reconnect.
-* After enabling location services, you must restart the Sample App in order to use the location services.